Appointment Request

 Posted on November 20th, 2024

-A heart attack, also known as a myocardial infarction, is a serious and life-threatening medical emergency that occurs when blood flow to the heart is blocked, usually by a blood clot.
+A heart attack, medically known as a myocardial infarction, is a serious and life-threatening condition.
+It occurs when the blood flow to the heart muscle becomes suddenly blocked, usually due to a blood clot forming in a narrowed artery.
+When blood and oxygen can’t reach the heart, the affected part of the heart muscle begins to die.

 • A family history of early heart disease